-What Cast Iron Corrosion Means for Your Plumbing System
+What Cast Iron Corrosion Means for Your Sarasota Plumbing System

 These days, materials such as copper and various plastics are commonly used for residential piping.
 In years and decades past, though, many materials were used that have fallen out of favor in more modern times.
 Chief among these materials is cast iron.

 Now, cast iron certainly has its uses.
-However, it’s time as a go-to for plumbing applications has come and gone.
+However, it’s time as a go-to for Sarasota plumbing applications has come and gone.
 This is due largely to its susceptibility to corrosion.
 We have fairly corrosive water in our area anyway, so cast iron pipes can be of particular concern.
-Here are some tips for determining if your plumbing system in Sarasota, FL is at risk due to cast iron corrosion.
+Here are some tips for determining if your plumbing in Sarasota, FL is at risk due to cast iron corrosion.

 Cast iron used to be used in a number of applications, including both for main water lines as well as for sewer lines.
 While rust and corrosion may certainly develop on any pipe, sewer lines do tend to suffer from the issue more frequently due to the nature of the waste flowing through them, as opposed to that of the water coming in through your main water line.
 It is important to note, though, that every little sign of rust is not an indicator that your pipe is about to burst.